 Student mentees do not need to be studying economics to participate in the program but should have a genuine interest in exploring what a career in economics might look like for them.

-Applications for the 2019 program open on Friday 8 March via this page.
+Applications for the program are open Friday 8 March until midnight Sunday 7 April.

 For more information about the program, please contact email@example.com.

 “As an aspiring economist, I enjoyed being able to have a one-on-one chat with my mentor and discuss potential pathways to an economics career.
 Participating in the Mentoring Women program has given me insight into the life of an economist, the different roles that they play and the areas that they can specialise in.”